eli64s/readme-ai/examples/readme-kotlin.md

 																			<table>
 																			<tr>
 																				<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/viewmodel/UploadHistoryViewModel.kt'>UploadHistoryViewModel.kt</a></b></td>
-																				<td>- Manages live data of file upload history through a ViewModel linked to a Room Database<br>- Initializes LiveData with a list of file entities from the database, facilitating seamless data interaction in the app.</td>
+																				<td>- Manages live data for upload history in the application by connecting to the local database<br>- The UploadHistoryViewModel class in the provided file serves as a bridge between the database and UI, ensuring real-time updates on uploaded files.</td>
 																			</tr>
 																			</table>
 																		</blockquote>